TwoLittle/PC_Screen/README.md

 # PC_Screen

+If you use PC_Screen (Projection correlation for feature screening) in publications, we would appreciate citations of the following paper:
   Model-free Feature Screening with Projection Correlation and FDR Control with Knockoff Features

 The file PC_screen.py provides the codes of main functions for the manuscript "Model-free Feature Screening and FDR Control with Knockoff Features".
-The codes are written in Python 2.
+The codes are written in Python 2.7

 Main functions